astuder/Inside-EZRadioPRO/docs/spi.md

 * Controlling CTS status and pin
 * Sending the reply stream via the command `READ_CMD_BUFF`

-The SPI peripheral handles the following commands autonomously without invoking the 8051 core:
+The SPI peripheral handles the following commands autonomously without invoking the firmware:
 * `FRR_x_READ` to read fast response registers (FRR) A-D
 * `WRITE_TX_FIFO` to write bytes into the transmit FIFO
 * `READ_RX_FIFO` to read bytes from the receive FIFO

 ## SPI communication

-After receiving a SPI command that is not handled by the SPI peripheral itself, the 8051 will receive an interrupt on `vector.spi_cmd` (0x1f).
+After receiving a SPI command that is not handled by the SPI peripheral itself, the firmware will receive an interrupt on `vector.spi_cmd` (0x1f).

-The SPI argument stream is accessible to the EZRadioPRO firmware in `xreg.spi_buffer` (XREG 0x70-0x7f, IDATA 0x5070-0x507f), starting with CMD at `xreg.spi_buffer + 0`.
+The SPI argument stream is accessible to the firmware in `xreg.spi_buffer` (XREG 0x70-0x7f, IDATA 0x5070-0x507f), starting with CMD at `xreg.spi_buffer + 0`.

 The length of the argument buffer is available in `xreg.spi_status[0:4]` (XREG 0x91, IDATA 0x5091, bits 0-4).
 The maximum length is 0x10 bytes.